danapixels/digi-garden-hugo/themes/digio-theme/content/_index.md

 introBody = "This is where I document random things like writings, my attempts at trying to bring more awareness of open source to the UI/UX community, and randomness.
 Enjoy (or not)!"

 statusImage = "/status.png"
-statusText = "On vacation, playing Deadlock probably or bedrotting :B"
+statusText = "Laundry, cleaning, and Deadlock."

 watchingImage = "/watching.png"
 watchingText = "How to create a Hugo theme from scratch — Berkay Çubuk // HugoConf 2023"